 38

-Outdoor games on the themes of fairy tales.
+Outdoor games based on fairy tale themes.

 Bashkir folk games for the holiday.